Easy spinach artichoke cottage cheese frittata recipe! This tasty, vegetarian frittata makes a great low carb breakfast loaded with protein.

 Disclaimer: This post is sponsored by Nancy's Yogurt.
 All opinions are my own.
 Thank you for supporting the brands that keep Rhubarbarians alive!

 Hello, Rhubarbarians!
-We are getting mega cheeeesy today and making a cottage cheese frittata!
+We are getting a huge serving of protein today and making a veggie loaded cottage cheese frittata.
 Oh yes.
+Just one slice packs 14 grams of protein!

 Ah, the frittata.
-So easy, so versatile, so perfect for any meal, and SO HEALTHY!
-It's one of those dishes that is crazy impressive for breakfast, and so crazy awesome for an easy dinner.
+So easy, so versatile, so perfect for any meal, and SO PROTEIN-PACKED!
+It's one of those dishes that is great for breakfast or dinner because it can be made ahead and served as a main dish.

 A vegetarian frittata is such a great meatless meal for the fam!

 A cottage cheese frittata though?
 Even better.
-A bit of cottage cheese melts into that egg and gives it both creaminess AND cheesiness, with less calories and fat and way more protein.
+A bit of cottage cheese melts into that egg mixture and gives it creaminess and cheesiness.
+Cottage cheese has less calories and fat than cheddar cheese but way more protein.
 SCORE!

 Our favorite is the Nancy's organic low-fat cottage cheese.
 We love that it's cultured so it's full of healthy probiotics.
 Nancy's is a brand that We've trusted for years, a product that we feel proud to feed our family because we know it's made by a family that practices sustainability and community support, and are the pioneers of probiotics!